Mental Health Facilities Cheshire, CT

 Cornell Scott Hill Health Center State Street Counseling Services - 3.6 miles from Cheshire, CT

 Cornell Scott Hill Health Center State Street Counseling Services is a mental health treatment center in New Haven, CT, located at 913 State Street, 2nd Floor, 6511 zip code area.
 Cornell Scott Hill Health Center State Street Counseling Services provides outpatient treatment.
-Cornell Scott Hill Health Center State Street Counseling Services offers psychotropic medication, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Additional services at Cornell Scott Hill Health Center State Street Counseling Services consist of court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Cornell Scott Hill Health Center State Street Counseling Services offers trauma therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, seniors 65 or older and young adults.
+Additional services at Cornell Scott Hill Health Center State Street Counseling Services consist of case management, suicide prevention services and integrated primary care services.

 Learn More